Using SSH on the Raspberry Pi

 In this final section, we will be showing you how to enable SSH when using a Raspberry Pi in a headless (No screen) environment.

-If the operating system finds this file, it will automatically enable SSH and delete the file.
+If the operating system finds this file on boot, it will automatically enable SSH and delete the file.

 1. On your Windows, Linux, or macOS device, insert your Raspberry Pi’s SD Card.